 These subtle differences not just exist in this dish but with other Filipino dishes as well due to the fact that the whole country is divided into 1704 islands definitely each areas will have evolved their own unique cuisines.

 A simple dish from the wonderful province of Vigan, it barely have any ingredients at all but certainly loved by many.

 - Place pork belly in a pot and pour enough water just to cover the meat.
 Add in salt, ground black pepper, garlic, bay leaves and baking powder.
-Bring it to a boil, remove the scum then simmer for 45 minutes.
+Bring it to a boil, remove the scum then simmer for 1 hour and 15 minutes.
 Remove from pot then let it cool.

 - Once cooled down, place again the refrigerator until it gets cold.

 - Now deep fry again the pork belly for the second time for 5 minutes.